 Fiskars Splitting Axe XL X25 – best log splitting axe

-It’s easy to split logs with it
+For an axe, is fairly easy to split logs with

 This splitting axe boasts a sharp blade, manufactured from hardened steel, and painted with a durable layer of coating.
 These characteristics turn the Fiskars splitting axe into a strong instrument.